Skip to main content

 • Access Points must be able to perform a domain name lookup is required for hostname resolution to the dashboard Registration service.

-• For access points obtaining IP address configuration from DHCP, make sure DHCP Option 6—DNS server option is enabled to specify the DNS server IP address to be assigned to the access points.
+• For access points obtaining IP address configuration from DHCP, ensure DHCP Option 6—DNS server option is enabled to specify the DNS server IP address to be assigned to the access points.

 Only dashboard supported access point models will register.
-Find the list of supported access points here.
+For the list of supported access points, view the Cloud Monitoring for Wireless Requirements document.

 To confirm access points have successfully registered in dashboard use the show ap meraki monitoring summary command: